This review was updated in October 2016 and all the information is correct as of that date

 About the card

-The Etihad Guest credit cards are issued by MBNA as a double-pack, with recipients receiving an American Express card and a Visa card.
+The Lufthansa Miles & More credit cards – issued by MBNA (Bank of America) – come as a double-pack of an American Express and a Visa card.
 This model may not continue into the future as Amex fees on co-brand cards to UK retailers are now capped at the same level as MasterCard / Visa at 0.3%.

-MBNA also issues the United, American, Miles & More, Emirates and Virgin credit cards, amongst others.
-If you already hold one of these cards and are refused for the AA card, they will usually change their mind if you ring up and offer to reduce the credit limit on your existing card.
+MBNA also issues the United, Etihad, Emirates, American Airlines and Virgin credit cards, amongst others.
+If you already hold one of these cards and are refused for the Miles & More card, they will usually change their mind if you ring up and offer to reduce the credit limit on your existing card.

 What is the sign-up bonus?